Eztosin/alx-higher_level_programming/0x0A-python-inheritance/README.md

 but sorted (ascending sort)
 You can assume that all the elements of the list will be of type int You are not allowed to import any module.

+-Write a function that returns True if the object is exactly an instance of the specified class ; otherwise False.
+Prototype: def is_same_class(obj, a_class):
+You are not allowed to import any module.

+-Write a function that returns True if the object is an instance of, or if the object is an instance of a class that inherited from, the specified class ; otherwise False.
+Prototype: def is_kind_of_class(obj, a_class):
+You are not allowed to import any module.